apenella/go-docker-builder/README.md

 ```

 #### SSH key
-You can use an `ssh key` when comunication with git server is done over ssh.
+You can use an `ssh key` when comunication to git server is done over ssh.
 It requires your privete key location (`PkFile`).
-In case your key is being protected by password, you have to set it on `PkPassword`.
-Finally, when git user is not `git`, you can define it on `GitSSHUser`.
+In case your key is being protected by password, you have to set it on `PkPassword` attribute.
+Finally, when git user is not `git`, you can define it on `GitSSHUser` attribute.
 ```go
 type KeyAuth struct {
 	GitSSHUser string